drsklif/microservices/README.md

 5. `docker-machine ssh` Log into or run a command on a machine with SSH.

 ## Useful docker-compose commands:
-1. `up` Create and start containers
+1. `docker-compose up` Create and start containers
-2. `ps` List containers
+2. `docker-compose ps` List containers
-3. `down` Stop and remove containers, networks, images, and volumes
+3. `docker-compose down` Stop and remove containers, networks, images, and volumes